-Another widely explored audio generation task is music generation.
+\textbf{Music.} Music generation is another widely explored audio generation task.
 Different from speech, music can have multiple tracks which represent different instruments.
 There are also many styles of music (e.g., pop, classical) and different emotions/themes, which can be challenging to keep consistent over long ranges.
-Although there are many earlier attempts at music generation \cite{eck2002first,boulanger2012modeling}, producing complex multi-track music has largely been facilitated by deep generative methods.
+Although there are earlier attempts at music generation \cite{eck2002first}, producing complex multi-track music has largely been facilitated by deep generative methods.
 The first attempts \cite{chu2016song,huang2016deep} to generate music with deep learning adopted recurrent neural networks (RNNs) to recurrently generate new notes.
 Subsequently, Engel et al. \cite{engel2017neural} approach music synthesis with a WaveNet-based autoencoder, and also introduce the NSynth dataset with annotated notes of various instruments for training, which enables expressive and realistic generation of instrument sounds.
 MiDiNet \cite{yang2017midinet} aims to generate melodies from scratch or from a few given bars of music by taking a GAN-based approach, and can be expanded to generate music with multiple tracks.
 DeepBach \cite{hadjeres2017deepbach} aims to generate polyphonic music, with a specific focus on hymn-like pieces.
 Dieleman et al. \cite{dieleman2018challenge} do not handle the symbolic representations of music (e.g., scores, MIDI sequences) and handle raw audio instead, which improves generality and is more able to capture the precise timing, timbre and volume of the notes.
 Jukebox \cite{dhariwal2020jukebox} generates music with singing with a multi-scale VQ-VAE encoder and an autoregressive Transformer decoder, which can generate high-fidelity and diverse songs that are coherent for up to several minutes.
 It can also be conditioned on the artist and genre to control the vocal style.